costajob/akamai_ccu/README.md

 ```

 #### Deleting
-You can also delete the contents by URL or CP code, just be aware of the consequences:
+You can also delete contents by URL or CP code (just be aware of what you're doing):
 ```ruby
 # deleting resources on staging by CP code
 AkamaiCCU::Wrapper.delete_by_cpcode([12345, 98765], secret)